-Our high resolution simulation with RESM-NAd requires an intense computational effort: in the present configuration (288 cores on Galileo facility hosted at Cineca) one month of RESM-NAd simulation takes almost one day (i.e. 6912 core-hours; SYPD = 1/12), for five years it takes approximately two months.
-Though we are oriented to optimize the time-to-solution of RESM-NAd (using a new non-hydrostatic dynamical core of RegCM), the use of HPC remains fundamental.
+The high resolution simulations with RESM-NAd requires an intense computational effort: in the present configuration (760 cores on Leonardo facility hosted at Cineca) one month of RESM-NAd simulation takes almost 4 hours (i.e. 3040 core-hours; SYPD = 0.5).
+Thus for five years it takes approximately 10 days of computation.
+Though we are oriented to optimize the time-to-solution of RESM-NAd, the use of HPC remains fundamental.

-PI: Stefano Salon (OGS) - ssalon@inogs.it Others: Laura Mariotti, Stefano Querin (OGS)
+PI: Stefano Salon (OGS) - ssalon@ogs.it Others: Marco Reale, Stefano Querin, Fabio Giordano (OGS)